 - All pots, and surface buoys or floats attached to the pot and float line, must be legibly and permanently marked with the person's initials and surname.
-This includes possession on any vessel. - A minimum mesh size on blue cod pots of 54 mm is required. - Pot limits apply to all catching pots including both blue cod pots and rock lobster pots with pot possession and use restricted to: - a maximum of three pots for one person, or - if two or more persons are on a vessel, the maximum vessel pot limit is six pots, being any lawful combination of species specific catching pots and including up to two rock lobster holding pots.
+This includes possession on any vessel. - Blue cod pots must use rigid square mesh with a minimum inside width dimension of 54 mm. - Pot limits apply to all catching pots including both blue cod pots and rock lobster pots with pot possession and use restricted to: - a maximum of three pots for one person, or - if two or more persons are on a vessel, the maximum vessel pot limit is six pots, being any lawful combination of species specific catching pots and including up to three rock lobster catching pots and up to two rock lobster holding pots.